LetCompliance

 A dedicated compliance tool like LetCompliance doesn't just store data, it acts on it:

-Automatic reminders: You're notified 90, 30, 14, 7 and 1 day before any certificate expires, by email or WhatsApp, not by you remembering to open a spreadsheet.
+Automatic reminders: You're notified 90, 30, 14, 7 and 1 day before any certificate expires, by email or SMS, not by you remembering to open a spreadsheet.

 Live compliance score: Every property gets a 0 to 100 score updated daily.
 Open the app and in 3 seconds you know which properties need attention.

-Section 21 generator: The tool checks all compliance preconditions before generating the notice, so you know it will hold up.
+Section 8 readiness checker: The tool checks all compliance preconditions before confirming your grounds, so you know your claim will hold up.

-Document vault: All certificates stored in one encrypted, searchable place.
+Document vault: All certificates stored in one encrypted place, filed by property, type and date, with OCR that reads each certificate's expiry on upload.
 No more hunting through email archives.

 Profitability calculator: Know your actual monthly net profit (or loss) per property, not just rent minus mortgage.